 For most people, you’ll only be able to withdraw your super in cash once you permanently retire at or after your preservation age.

-However, once you reach your preservation age, you can begin receiving money from your super as a transition to retirement pension (also known as a pre-retirement pension), regardless of whether you are still working.
+However, once you reach your preservation age, you can begin receiving money from your super as a transition to retirement pension, also known as a pre-retirement pension or Transition to Retirement Income Stream (TRIS), regardless of whether you are still working.

 A transition to retirement strategy may help you top up your income if you reduce your work hours or semi-retire, while still allowing you to contribute to your super for when you fully retire.